mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 #### Create a custom IOC

 Suppose that there is a malicious file that does not get automatically quarantined by the Falcon sensor.
-One such example from [The-MALWARE-Repo](https://github.com/Da2dalus/The-MALWARE-Repo) is the Trojan executable named 'StartBlueScreen.exe'.
+One such example from [The-MALWARE-Repo](https://github.com/Da2dalus/The-MALWARE-Repo) is the Trojan executable named **StartBlueScreen.exe**.
 For this, you will create a custom IOC that detects a malicious file based on its hash value.

-1. To create a custom IOC, expand the sidebar and click on 'Endpoint security' > 'IOC management'.
+1. To create a custom IOC, expand the sidebar and navigate to **Endpoint security -> IOC management**.

-2. Now, create an IOC by clicking on the button with the vertical three dots to the right,and click on 'Add hashes':
+2. Now, create an IOC by clicking on the button with the vertical three dots to the right, and click on **Add hashes**:

     * Add the hash value of the malicious file